Islam in Indonesia: Post-independence (since 1945)

 Currently, Muslims are considered fully represented in the democratically elected parliament.
 There are numbers of active Islamic political parties, namely Muhammadiyah-oriented National Mandate Party (PAN), NU-oriented National Awakening Party (PKB), and Islamist Prosperous Justice Party (PKS).
 The democratization had resulted in diversification of religious influence as well, with the relative decline in the influence of established institutions such as NU and Muhammadiyah, and the rise of smaller-scale organizations and individual preachers such as Abdullah Gymnastiar (Aa Gym) and Yusuf Mansur.
 During the early 2000s, the return of Abu Bakar Bashir, who was in exile during the Suharto era as a spiritual leader of Jihadism in Indonesia, resulted in the series of bombing attacks, (Note: See 2002 Bali bombings, 2003 Marriott Hotel bombing) which have been largely contained recently.
 Contemporary Islam in Indonesia is analyzed in various ways, with certain analysis consider it as becoming more conservative.
 (Note: "Conservatism" in this sense connotes the adherence toward the perceived orthodoxy of Islamic principles, rather than the commitment to the Indonesian cultural and societal traditions.
 Therefore under this framing, it may entail conservatism's proponents advocating for the societal changes, while the proponents of liberalism opposing against them.)
 At the same time, others deem it as "too big to fail" for the radicalization.

 Conservative development has seen the emergence of vigilante group Islamic Defenders Front (FPI), persecution against Ahmadiyya exemplified by MUI's fatwa, and the nationwide protest in 2016 against the incumbent governor of Jakarta Basuki Tjahaja Purnama (Ahok) accused of blasphemy.
 Liberal development has seen the emergence of groups such as Liberal Islamic Network (JIL), formation of Islam Nusantara as a collective identity of pluralist Islam, and claimed as the declining support for the Islamist political parties.

-Islamic cleric and former MUI chairman Ma'ruf Amin was elected in the 2019 presidential election.
+Ma'ruf Amin Islamic cleric was a MUI chairman and 13th Vice President of Indonesia.